 Skip to main content

-This page covers calling self-deployed models.
+This page covers calling self-deployed models with your workspace API key.
 For hosted open-source models with no deployment step, see Model APIs.
 Once deployed, your model is accessible through an API endpoint.
 To make an inference request, you’ll need:

 • Model ID: Found in the Baseten dashboard or returned when you deploy.